Review a skill against best practices

 70-89% Review Score: Good skill, may have minor improvements needed

-Below 70%: Needs work before deployment
+Below 70%: Likely needs work before deployment

 Use these scores to choose quality skills and identify what to fix in your own skills before publishing.

-Automatic evaluation on publish
+Automatic review on publish

 What happens automatically: